iterative/dvc.org/content/docs/command-reference/exp/gc.md

 - `-A`, `--all-commits` - keep experiments derived from all Git commits, as well as from the last commit (implies `-w`).
 This is mainly needed when clearing `--queued` experiments (below).

+- `--date` - Keep experiments from the commits after (inclusive) a certain date.
+  Date must match the extended ISO 8601 format (YYYY-MM-DD).

 - `--queued` - keep also experiments that haven't been run yet (defined via `dvc exp run --queue`).
 Another scope option (`-w`, `-a`, etc.) is required